Honeysuckle Creek to Canberra to Sydney

 So, for example, during Apollo 8, while live TV from lunar orbit was watched in station, the world saw the TV via Goldstone and Madrid.

 Shortly before Apollo 10, NASA planners worked on finding a way to connect Honeysuckle Creek to the Cooma to Canberra microwave radio link.
-The nearest of those repeater towers was on Gibraltar Hill, 4km east of the hamlet of Williamsdale, approximately 18km east of Honeysuckle Creek.
+The nearest of those repeater towers was on Gibraltar Hill, 4km east of the locality of Williamsdale, 18.2km east of Honeysuckle Creek.

 Honeysuckle was shielded by hills, which also meant that a line of sight link from the station to Williamdale would not be possible.
 However, a point 170 feet (50 metres) above ground level, and 470 metres ENE of the Honeysuckle microwave tower could see the Williamsdale tower.

-The PMG (The Australian Postmaster General’s Department) erected a 170 foot temporary guyed tower, and a passive repeater (two dishes connected by a waveguide) was installed at the top.
+The PMG (The Australian Postmaster General’s Department) erected a 170 foot temporary guyed tower, and a passive repeater (two dishes connected by a waveguide) was installed near the top.

 Four smaller microwave dishes were installed on Honeysuckle’s microwave tower, right next to the Operation Building.